-U.S. House to vote on $28 million for FDA to relieve infant formula shortage - NewsBreak
+U.S. House to Vote on $28 Million for FDA to Relieve Infant Formula Shortage - NewsBreak

 Califf is expected to face tough questions from U.S. lawmakers during the Thursday hearing, including about a whistleblower report from an employee at the factory that alleges Abbott officials at the facility falsified records, released untested infant formula and hid information during a 2019 FDA audit.

-Connecticut Rep. Rosa DeLauro, chairwoman of the U.S. House Appropriations Committee, which approves all federal government spending, said Tuesday that Congress has “more work to do to get to the bottom of serious safety concerns at an Abbott facility and the FDA’s failure to address them with any sense of urgency.”
+Connecticut Rep. Rosa DeLauro (D), chair of the U.S. House Appropriations Committee, which approves all federal government spending, said Tuesday that Congress has “more work to do to get to the bottom of serious safety concerns at an Abbott facility and the FDA’s failure to address them with any sense of urgency.”

-The legislation Bishop and DeLauro announced requires the FDA to send U.S. House and Senate appropriators a weekly report on how much of the money it’s spent.
+Hoyer quoted Shakespeare in an attempt to get his Republican colleagues to vote for the measure.

+“I hope my Republican colleagues will be filled with what Shakespeare called ‘the milk of human kindness,'” he said Tuesday.
+“Today he may say, ‘the milk of human health or the milk of human survival.’
+So I hope my colleagues join with us to move swiftly in addressing this pressing challenge.
+Let’s get this done together and let’s get it done fast.”

-The post U.S. House to vote on $28 million for FDA to relieve infant formula shortage appeared first on Daily Montanan .
+The post U.S. House to Vote on $28 Million for FDA to Relieve Infant Formula Shortage appeared first on Maryland Matters .

 Comments / 0